HewlettPackard/oneview-sdk-ruby/README.md

 For example, once you instantiate a resource object, you can call intuitive methods such as `resource.create`, `resource.udpate` and `resource.delete`.
 In addition, resources respond to helpful methods such as `.each`, `.eql?(other_resource)`, `.like(other_resource)`, `.retrieve!`, and many others.

-Please see the [rubydoc.info](http://www.rubydoc.info/gems/oneview-sdk) documentation for the complete list and usage details, but here are a few examples to get you started:
+Please see the [rubydoc.info](http://www.rubydoc.info/gems/oneview-sdk) documentation for complete usage details and the [examples](examples/) directory for more examples and test-scripts, but here are a few examples to get you started:

 ##### Create a resource